OjaswinKohli/neurodesktop/kubeflow-Pipelines-Setup/README.md

     ```

 4. **Provision PVC for Neurodesk's Modules and Containers with CVMFS-CSI**
-    1. Navigate to the `kubeflow-Pipelines-Setup` directory from the root of the project:
+    1. Navigate to the `kubeflow-Pipelines-Setup` directory from the root of the project repository:
         ```bash
         cd kubeflow-Pipelines-Setup
         ```